Migration Card and Registration

 Fill out two identical sections (A and B) of the migration card.
 The card should be completed using an ink pen without blots or corrections in Russian or English block letters according to your travel document data.
 Indicate gender in the corresponding column with an "X".
 Please be sure to indicate the inviting party and the duration of the stay as stated on your current visa.

-What should be done with a migration card?
+What should I do with a migration card?

 The migration card and passport with visa are handed over to a migration control officer for checking and further endorsement.
 Section A is taken by the migration official and section В is given back to you.
 The stamp date is considered the first day of your stay in Russia.
 Make sure that it is legible.
-A migration card must be carefully kept throughout the duration of your stay in Russia and is given back upon departure.
+A migration card must be carefully kept as long as you stay in Russia and is given back upon departure.
 A new migration card must be filled out each time a foreign national enters Russia.

 What happens if I lose my migration card?